Please review this important information.

 A student who wishes to audit a course will be required to pay full tuition and fees and must obtain approval from the instructor, department chair or dean prior to enrollment in the course.
 Registration for audit status may be completed only during the first week of the class and must be the original enrollment in the class.
 Changes from credit to audit or from audit to credit will not be permitted.
 Students taking a course for credit are given priority in registration.
 Upon completion of the course, the instructor will assign an H grade.
 This grade does not count in cumulative hours or grade point average.
 Courses in which an audit (H) grade is received are not eligible for financial aid.

-If the application is approved, the student will be able to receive in-district rates.
-For further information call 847.925.6282.
+If the application is approved, the student will be able to receive the in-district rates at the community college they will be attending.
+For further information, call 847.925.6282.

 Employers, background search firms and recruiters may require verification that a degree or certificate has been earned.